-The figures above illustrate significant TCO increase for a containership powered by ammonia from four production countries (including the cost transporting the fuel to the EU), as well as the TCO for locally produced blue ammonia.
+The figures above illustrate significant TCO increase in 2030 for a containership powered by green ammonia from four production countries (including the cost transporting the fuel to the EU), as well as the TCO for locally produced blue ammonia.
 Noting that the figures are for the low-fuel price scenario.
-Possible ETS prices for the reference bunker fuel oil may decrease the cost gap between the ammonia fueled vessels and the reference.